Zamiell/stardew-valley/Min-Max_Guide.md

   - You have to go behind the counter to talk to Pierre.
   - You will buy Spring Crops on Spring 5 or 6, so don't buy from Pierre today.
 - Check the garbage can next to the Saloon.
 - Meet Gus in the Saloon.
 (You have to go behind the counter to talk to him.)
+- If you left Emily and/or Penny until now, meet Emily after 4:00 in or outside the Saloon and Penny after 4:20 near the Saloon.
 - Check the garbage can next to George's house.
 - Meet George + Alex inside of their house.
 (Alex finishes his workout and leaves his room at 4:00 PM.
-If you are fast, you might need to wait here for a few minutes.)
+If you are fast, you might need to wait here for a few minutes.
+If you are late, you killed more weeds in the Forest instead of on your farm.)
 - Go back to the farm.
 (Leave all of the foragable items at the Bus Stop on the ground for now.)
 - Empty your inventory.
 Keep the tools.
-- Clear weeds (and chop trees if you are short of 50 wood) along the path to the Backwoods.
+- Clear weeds (and chop trees only if you are short of 50 wood) along the path to the Backwoods.
 Exit to the Backwoods around 6:10 PM.
 - Meet Linus outside of his tent.
 - Meet Demetrius south and to the east of his house.
 (You do not need to talk to Robin because you already met her.)
 - Meet Sebastian as he leaves his house.
 (If you got here before 7:00 PM, then you will have to idle until he comes out of his room at 6:40 PM.
 This is wasted time that you could have used to kill more weeds before leaving your farm.)